tigerfarm/arduino/Altair101/README.md

     to hear an interview with the Altair 8800 clone creator, Mike Douglas.

 --------------------------------------------------------------------------------
-### Run Altair 8800 Programs on a Test Board
+### Test Running Altair 8800 Machine Code Programs on a Test Board

+Build a board to run programs:
++ Nano
++ Button to STOP programs.
++ Button to RUN programs.
++ Button to STEP through a program, one program instruction at a time.
++ Add a WAIT LED.
++ The WAIT LED is on when a program is not running.
++ The WAIT LED is off when a program is running.
++ The WAIT LED remains on when stepping through a program.

-Develop an Arduino Nano program to run Altair 8800 machine code.
+Develop an Arduino Nano program to run a Altair 8800 machine code program.

 Memory management:
 + Data memory is a byte array.
 For example 1K of memory is a 1024 byte array.
 + Sample programs for testing, which are byte arrays defined using octal values.
-+ Method to copy byte array defined programs into the processor memory..
++ Method to copy byte array defined programs into the processor memory.

 Jump loop program definition:
 ````